ibraheemcisse/trading-infra-lab/README.md

 ![Trading Infra Lab Architecture](./docs/arch.png)

-A single-host trading systems laboratory that recreates the critical components of electronic trading infrastructure:
+A single-host trading systems laboratory that recreates the critical execution path of an electronic trading platform:

-* Market data distribution
+* Market data distribution (UDP multicast)
 * FIX order entry
-* Pre-trade risk controls
+* Pre-trade risk validation
 * Matching engine execution
-* Event streaming
+* Event streaming with Kafka
-* Persistence
+* Trade persistence
 * Monitoring and alerting
 * Failure injection and recovery testing

-The system runs on a single Ubuntu 22.04 host and is intentionally operated under constrained resources to study operational behavior, failure modes, observability gaps, and recovery characteristics.
+The entire system runs on a single Ubuntu host and is intentionally operated under constrained resources to study reliability, observability, and operational behavior under failure conditions.

-The objective is not to build a feature-complete exchange.
-The objective is to understand how trading infrastructure behaves under real operational stress.
+The goal is not to build a feature-rich exchange.

+The goal is to understand how trading infrastructure behaves when components fail.

 ---

-# Overview

-Most trading-system projects demonstrate happy-path functionality.
-This lab focuses on what happens when things fail.

-The environment combines market data, order flow, risk validation, matching, persistence, monitoring, and chaos testing into a single deployable system.
-Components are intentionally broken, restarted, degraded, and audited to validate recovery behavior and expose hidden assumptions.

-Key questions explored:

-* What fails first under resource pressure?
-* Which failures are immediately visible versus silent?
-* How effective are restart policies and health checks?
+# Why This Project Exists

+Many exchange simulators demonstrate order matching and protocol handling.

+Far fewer explore operational questions:

+* What happens when a critical service crashes?
-* How quickly can the system detect and recover from degraded conditions?
+* How quickly is the failure detected?
-* Which monitoring signals are actually useful during incidents?
+* Which monitoring signals become useful during incidents?
+* Which failures are visible and which remain silent?
+* Does the system recover correctly?

+This lab was built to answer those questions through controlled experimentation, measurement, and postmortem analysis.

 ---